Be good and follow the rules...

 So this martini project doesn't look very real but it's not me that failed, it's the recipe.
 I could color like a professional if I could just find the perfect blending combination!

-If you want to color with depth and realism, you need to rethink the rules
+If you want to color with depth & realism: rethink the rules

 Actually, you need to pitch the rules right out the window.